 In the world of quilting, there are tons of quilts that have Flying Geese blocks.
-Actually, the quilt pattern that I’m releasing next month has a bunch of them so I figured I’d put this flying geese tutorial out there to help those of you learn this simple and fast method.
+Actually, my quilt pattern, the Framed Folk quilt has a bunch of them so I figured I’d put this flying geese tutorial out there to help those of you learn this simple and fast method.

 Oh, and I’ve taken a million photos detailing each step so if you’re a visual learner, you’re in luck!

 This chart breaks down Flying Geese sizes.
 Find the size you need on the left and cut your coordinating blocks accordingly.

 Take your 4 smaller blocks and with your water-soluble pen, draw a line right down the center with your ruler as shown below.